 When you see a perfect image, it is not the only image captured at that time.
 Behind a great picture, there isn’t one shot but several.
 Multiple shots at the same time are captured using bracketing.
 It is a technique that enables the photographers to of taking several shots of the same subject using different camera settings.

 This mode is found in most DSLRs and mirrorless cameras.
-Bracketing can automatically make photographers’ work easy when they have to take more than one shot in a sequence with adjustments made to each successive shot.
+Bracketing can automatically make photographers’ work easy when they have to take more than one shot in a sequence with each successive shot’s adjustments.

 Using bracketing to take multiple shots to increase the odds of creating a perfect image.
 Bracketing should not be confused with the burst mode though both can be used together.
 Some of the types of bracketing are: